Brodie Lee: Other media

 In 2017, Huber appeared as Pitchfork Perry in an episode of the period drama series Damnation.
 In 2018, he played Lachlan Allsopp in the action-horror film Mohawk.
-Under the Luke Harper name, he is a playable character in the video games WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20.
-And in AEW Fight Forever under his Mr. Brodie Lee name as a legend.
+Under the Luke Harper name, he is a playable character in the video games WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20, and in AEW Fight Forever under his Mr. Brodie Lee name as a legend.

 Personal life

 Huber married Amanda, a fellow professional wrestler who previously performed under the name Synndy Synn, in 2011.
 They had two sons named Brodie and Nolan.
 Following Huber's death, Brodie was signed to AEW and became a member of his father's faction The Dark Order at the age of eight, with AEW stating that he can immediately start to perform for the company when he comes of age if he so wishes.
+Brodie - under the ring name Brodie Lee Jr. - wrestled his first match at Joey Janela's Spring Break 2026, by winning the 2026 "Clusterfuck Battle Royal", and defeated Joey Janela in his debut singles match in the main event of the following year's Spring Break event.

-Huber was a fan of the then-Washington Redskins (now the Commanders) and Toronto Maple Leafs.
+Huber was a fan of the then-Washington Football Team and Toronto Maple Leafs.